AdaCore/learn/lectures/01_Overview/book/01_Your_First_Ada_Program.rst

          Ada.Text_IO.Put_Line ("RESULT IS 0");
       elsif C > 0 then

-Finally, there is no condition shortcuts to close the block in case there is only one instruction to execute, which means that, for an **if**, there is always an **end if**.
+Finally, there is no condition shortcuts to close the block in case there is only one instruction to execute, which means that, for an :ada:`if`, there is always an :ada:`end if`.

 .. code:: ada